 Working with individuals from different backgrounds leads to a variety of ideas, knowledge, and ways of doing things.
 We make deliberate and systematic efforts to ensure that our workforce includes staff from various social and cultural backgrounds, in order to widen the range of perspectives, knowledge, and approaches we bring.

-Where We Are in Our DEI Journey
+Where We Are in Our DEIB Journey

-Driven by our leadership team and board of directors – and supported by expert outside consultants and our DEI Advisory Group (whose membership is comprised of rotating staff volunteers with an interest in advancing diversity, equity and inclusion inside and outside the Foundation) – we have initiated a number of activities over the past several years.
+Driven by our leadership team and board of directors – and supported by expert outside consultants and our DEIB Advisory Group (whose membership is comprised of rotating staff volunteers with an interest in advancing diversity, equity and inclusion inside and outside the Foundation) – we have initiated a number of activities over the past several years.
 All this work is designed to strengthen our community and culture through increased intentional focus on listening, learning, evolving, and infusing what we learn into our operations and programming.